-A number of new standards are effective for annual periods beginning after January 1, 2023 and earlier application is permitted.
-The credit union has not early adopted the amended standards in preparing these consolidated financial statements.
+A number of new standards are effective for annual periods beginning after January 1, 2024 and earlier application is permitted.
+The Credit Union has not early adopted the amended standards in preparing these consolidated financial statements.

-The following amended standards and interpretations are not expected to have a significant impact on the credit's unions consolidated financial statements:
+The following amended standards and interpretations are not expected to have a significant impact on the Credit Union's consolidated financial statements: